BrzoskwiPK/MVCProject/README.md

 6. #### Connection string

-Application uses Microsoft SQL Server.
-We can adjust the connection string that is located in the *appsetings.json* file.
+Application uses Microsoft SQL Server.<br> We can adjust the connection string that is located in the *appsetings.json* file.<br>
 By default, it looks like this:

 `